All Because of Bonnie Prince Charlie

 Plan Date circa 1746

-Cumbria County Council, Carlise Library
+Cumbria County Council, Carlisle Library

 The prisoners were held at Carlisle Castle for several days without food or water and were then transferred to York Castle.[iii]
 Cameron and 192 other prisoners arrived at York on 27 January 1746.
 The castle was used as the county jail, but rather than place the Jacobites with the local criminals, they were held on the ground floor of the Grand Jury Building.
 By February the number of Jacobite prisoners had swelled to 251.
-This number in addition to the local debtors and felons who were already imprisoned there resulted in overcrowding and some of the Jacobires were sent to either Lincoln Castle or Chester Castle.
+This number in addition to the local debtors and felons who were already imprisoned there resulted in overcrowding and some of the Jacobites were sent to either Lincoln Castle or Chester Castle.

 York Castle